psf/black/docs/the_black_code_style.md

 you can pass `--skip-string-normalization` on the command line.
 This is meant as an adoption helper, avoid using this for new projects.

+As an experimental option, _Black_ splits long strings (using parentheses where appropriate) and merges short ones.
+When split, parts of f-strings that don't need formatting are converted to plain strings.
+User-made splits are respected when they do not exceed the line length limit.
+Line continuation backslashes are converted into parenthesized strings.
+Unnecessary parentheses are stripped.
+To enable experimental string processing, pass `--experimental-string-processing` on the command line.
+Because the functionality is experimental, feedback and issue reports are highly encouraged!

 ### Numeric literals

 _Black_ standardizes most numeric literals to use lowercase letters for the syntactic